top of page

 Healing from Narcissistic Abuse:

-If you’re in a relationship with a person with NPD or narcissistic tendencies, it’s important to seek professional help and support to rebuild your confidence and restore your self-esteem.
-The constant badgering has probably broken down your self-confidence and made you feel unworthy.
+The constant badgering and manipulation can erode your self-confidence and make you feel unworthy.
 You are a victim of abuse!
-Therapy can help you to heal from narcissistic abuse.
-Therapy can help you learn to communicate effectively and set boundaries so the abuser can no longer take advantage of you.
+Therapy can help you rebuild your self-esteem, develop healthy coping mechanisms, and learn how to establish and maintain boundaries so the abuser can no longer take advantage of you.

 527A7467.JPG